nauryzbyaevbekzat/ProjectsTasks/README.md

 My server name - DESKTOP-OJOOSLO\\SQLEXPRESS .
 At the first start, the database will be automatically created .

+To view the documentation for swagger , after launch, you need to go to url /swagger/index.html

 Technologies that were used :
 1. ASP.NET CORE WEB API